usnistgov/fipy/docs/source/SOLVERS.rst

 ===========

 The setting ``criterion="default"`` applies the same scaling (``RHS``) to all solvers.
-This behavior is new in version |release|; prior to that, the default behavior was the same as ``criterion="legacy"``.
+This behavior is new in :term:`FiPy` 4.0; prior to that, the default behavior was the same as ``criterion="legacy"``.

 ``legacy``
 ==========

-The setting ``criterion="legacy"`` restores the behavior of FiPy prior to version |release| and is equivalent to what the particular suite and solver does if not specifically configured.
+The setting ``criterion="legacy"`` restores the behavior of :term:`FiPy` prior to version 4.0 and is equivalent to what the particular suite and solver does if not specifically configured.
 The ``legacy`` row of the table is a best effort at documenting what will happen.